marek7400/Select_Element/README.md

 ![2.1](images/2.1.png)

 v2.2

 -more precise selection.

--option to select individual or similar elements, -multi-level undo hiding,
+-option to select individual or similar elements

+-multi-level undo hiding

--moving through the element tree with sliders.
+-moving through the element tree with sliders

--option to freeze the menu.
+-option to freeze the menu

 ![2.2](images/2.2.png)